From the bottom of the Fleurieu Peninsula sits Cape Jervis, your gateway to South Australia’s Kangaroo island.

 While you’re here try one of the many walking trails in the area like the Independence trail, a 3.6km (1.5hour) return hike that’s mostly flat.

 The bright blue turquoise waters of Vivonne Bay are so incredibly stunning you’ll want to stay here the entire day just taking photos.

-Like most of the beautiful beaches on Kangaroo Island you will have to drive down a long corrugated dirt road for 10 minutes to reach this beauty.
+Like most of the beautiful beaches on Kangaroo Island you will have to drive down a long corrugated dirt road for 10 minutes to reach Vivonne bay.

-There is a small campground at the end of the road before you hit the beach, with options to stay at unpowered or powered sites.
+There is a small campground at the end of the road before you get to Vivonne Bay beach with options to stay at unpowered or powered sites all year round.

 Prices vary from $27/powered site or $17/unpowered site per night

 Showers are on site for $2 every 3 minutes